Speakers, workshop facilitators, and conferenciers 2025

-Freddie Öst, Founder & Brand Director at Snask
+Founder & Brand Director @Snask.
+Closing keynote.

 Freddie Öst, the Swedish brand director who co-founded Snask.
 Freddie defies norms and breaks free from the boring chains of convention.
 He's a champion for self-expression and boldness, which is downright obvious in Snask's eye-popping projects.
 Freddie has spoken in over 40 countries the last years at places like Stanford University, Google HQ, SXSW and many others.
 Brace yourself.